jathorne/Data-Visualization/course-notes-udacity.md

 Color
 - Be careful with color
 - "Get it right in black and white" - maybe you don't even need color
-- Use medium hues or pastels (less vibrancy - softer feel + less eye strain)
+- Use medium hues or pastels (less vibrancy = softer feel + less eye strain)
 - Avoid rainbow and bright colors
 - Use color to highlight - facilitate understanding, make a point
-- Don't just use it to use it and remove color where it's not making a point
+- Don't just use it to use it - remove color where it's not making a point
 - Be aware of color blindness
 - [ColorBrewer](http://colorbrewer2.org/)
 - [Article: Practical Rules for Using Color in Charts](http://www.perceptualedge.com/articles/visual_business_intelligence/rules_for_using_color.pdf)

-2D > 3D for perception and understanding - can view all data at once and compare more easily and quickly (artery/heart attack example)
+2D > 3D for perception and understanding - can view all data at once and compare more easily and quickly in 2D (artery/heart attack example)

 Simply visualizations are better